The Story of Sabotage – Roger Waters and Mona Miari

 “It was a painful birth,” he said smiling.

-And I demand Roger Waters and Mona Miari credit Mauice Jacobson, a nice old Jewish guy who has championed the Gazan artists, befriended the Gazan people, spoke lovingly about them in a way that gives us all hope for co existence.
+And I demand Roger Waters and Mona Miari credit Mauice Jacobson, who has championed the Gazan artists, befriended the Gazan people, spoke lovingly about them in a way that gives us all hope for co existence.
 Maurice is currently living in a homeless shelter in Los Angeles after losing the little bit that he had, such as a car and storage unit.
 He is still making videos about Gaza.
 He is also championing homeless artists in Los Angeles.
 I’m back working with children trying to recoup a year of making peanuts to champion that dream that Maurice had. . . peaceful co existence, respect and love for the arts and a humanity.

 Maurice and I ultimately completed a short documentary, nevertheless, to honor the funding we did receive.
-It championed a true peacekeeper, US President Jimmy Carter.
-The film received an award in Ireland, screening in several other nations, including Cambodia.
+It championed a true peacekeeper, US President Jimmy Carter The film received an award in Ireland, screening in several other nations, including Cambodia.
 A festival in Tehran has also asked for it.
-The project is leading to a new endeavor . . . a statue of US President Jimmy Carter in San Francisco, currently endorsed by Cambodia and China.
+The project is leading to a new endeavor . . . a statue of US President Jimmy Carter in San Francisco, currently endorsed by Cambodia and China wants to cooperate.
 Other nations will be invited to participate, including the 50 who attended the 1945 Conference of San Francisco to establish peace in the form or The United Nations.
 Maybe it’s time we celebrate true figures who understood diplomacy, respect and a peaceful Middle East region.

 I keep telling Maurice he’s got an angel on his shoulder, as he just never gives up believing in peace and the power of art to heal.
+Something tells me that angel is still at work.